minicomp/ed/_texts/EN-InterestingSketch-1782.md

 [ 108 ]
 health and happiness.— But take the event as it happened.
 My last informed you of Lady Milner’s being taken suddenly ill on the road, and, if it spoke the dictates of my heart, must have given you some idea of the sufferings I endured, though it was impossible that my pen could express the fullness of them.
 Her ladyship’s disorder was occasioned by the agitation of spirits she has lately undergone, which at first brought on a slight fever, that was greatly augmented by the fatigue of traveling.
-I perceived her indisposition Some stages before we arrived at Dover, and in vain endeavoured to dissuade her
+I perceived her indisposition Some stages before we arrived at Dover, and in vain endeavoured to dissuade
 [ 109 ]
 her from pursuing our journey for some time; but when we reached this place, the fever was so high, and her strength so much exhausted, that it brought on a delirium, and she was put to bed senseless.
 Judge what were my feelings on this occasion, to be in such a situation, in a place where I had neither friends nor acquaintance to afford me that relief I stood so much in need of.
-I dispatched one of our servants for the best advice that could be got; but not being satisfied with the account the physician gave of her, I sent my servant to town for Dr. L  —, who came post to Dover, and found her in the most dangerous situation.
+I dispatched one of our servants for the best advice that could be got; but not being satisfied with the account the physician gave of her, I sent my servant to town for Dr. L  —, who came post to Dover, and found her in the most dangerous
 [ 110 ]
 situation.
 For three whole nights did I sit up with her woman by the bedside.
 I refused to take any refreshment, and my sinking mind lost all energy.
-I would not write to my Harriot for some days, as I knew the melancholy news would damp the joy of that day which I wished to rise and set without a cloud to rustle her happiness; but when Lady Milner’s case became so desperate, that Dr, L --, in the mildest and most affectionate terms, prepared me for the worst of all events, I could no longer refrain myself from pouring my sorrows into the bosom of a friend, whom I knew would afford some consolation, by strengthening
+I would not write to my Harriot for some days, as I knew the melancholy news would damp the joy of that day which I wished to rise and set without a cloud to rustle her happiness; but when Lady Milner’s case became so desperate, that Dr, L --, in the mildest and most affectionate terms, prepared me for the worst of all events, I could no longer refrain myself from pouring my sorrows into the bosom of a friend, whom I knew would afford some consolation, by
 [ 111 ]
 strengthening me to support my complicated misfortunes.
 I never quitted the melancholy scene, but was continually bedewing her pillow with my tears.
 At intervals, Reason resumed its throne, but they were short, and helped only to make me feel more exquisitely the wretched effects of a relapse.
 I was sitting by her one day, watching her while she dosed, from which, when she awoke, she seemed a little refreshed, and stretching out her burning hand to me, said, “Horatia, could I but see Milbank, my life need not be despaired of: — my malady is of the mind, which his presence would remove.”
-At the mention of a man
+At the mention of a
 [ 112 ]
 man I prized above all the world (herself excepted) a sudden chillness ran through all my veins.
 However, I wished nothing more ardently than to behold him, that I might, by sacrificing my dearest interest, restore Lady Milner to happiness, and prayed, in the anguish of my soul, that he might be the means of her recovery.
 I wept, and she continued thus: “Before I fixed my resolution of ending my days in a convent, I left no means untried to gain an interview with him, but, alas! all my efforts proved abortive.
 I have every reason to think he has left his native country, and that I shall never see him more.”
-I begged
+I
 [ 113 ]
 begged of her not to admit despair a place in her bosom, nor to resign hope, and entreated her to live for the sake of a daughter, whose life was wrapped up in her’s.
 She sighed, and again relapsed into a state of insensibility.
 I was almost in the same condition, but left the room, that I might indulge my sorrow aloud, I threw myself into a chair, and, in the most piercing accents, bewailed my unhappy fate.
-I called upon Milbank, and was indulging a most poignant grief, when my woman came into the room, and with a confusion and wildness in her manner, told me she had seen Milbank, attended only by a ser- vant,

-[ 114 ]
-vant, alight from a post-chaise-and-four, and had learned from the servant, that he designed to embark immediately for Calais.
+I called upon Milbank, and was indulging a most poignant grief, when my woman came into the room, and with a confusion and wildness in her manner, told me she had seen Milbank, attended only by a servant, [ 114 ] alight from a post-chaise-and-four, and had learned from the servant, that he designed to embark immediately for Calais.
 This news made hope once more force a passage to my heart, and, taking a card out of my pocketbook, I wrote these words with a pencil:

 “Milbank! refuse not to attend the summons of an unhappy woman, rendered so by your uncommon merits! but come and prove the greatness of your soul, by restoring peace to the heart of the afflicted.”

-I dispatched her to him, and desired her to deliver the card into no one’s hands but his own, and to wait for an answer.
+I dispatched her to him, and desired her to deliver the card into no one’s hands but his own, and to wait for an [ 115 ] answer.

-[ 115 ]
-answer.
 While I was waiting her return with the utmost impatience, the door opened, and the altered form of Milbank presented itself to my view.
 I cannot express the tumult of my mind at that moment.
 Every tender sensation possessed my soul, and my tongue refused to articulate the dictates of my heart for sometime.
 At length a flood of tears came to my relief, which, in some measure, relieved me, and enabled me to address myself to him in the following terms:

 ‘‘Milbank, you see before you the most wretched being on earth.
-Will not your humanity induce you to afford her the consolation that is within your
+Will not your humanity induce you to afford her the consolation that is within
 [ 116 ]
 your reach!
-I say, can you refuse to restore peace and happiness to the heart of the woman you once honoured with your esteem!— Lady Milner, sure, ought not to be rejected! — Her birth, accomplishments, and beauty, added to the amiableness of her disposition, render an alliance with her worthy even of a Milbank! — The disparity of your ages can be no bar, as she is still young, being but just turned of thirty-four, and I think your generosity ought to impel you to bestow on her your heart, as you hear that her endeavours to conquer her fatal passion for you has reduced her to the bed of death, from which no- thing
+I say, can you refuse to restore peace and happiness to the heart of the woman you once honoured with your esteem!— Lady Milner, sure, ought not to be rejected! — Her birth, accomplishments, and beauty, added to the amiableness of her disposition, render an alliance with her worthy even of a Milbank! — The disparity of your ages can be no bar, as she is still young, being but just turned of thirty-four, and I think your generosity ought to impel you to bestow on her your heart, as you hear that her endeavours to conquer her fatal passion for you has reduced her to the bed of death, from which no-
 [ 117 ]
 thing upon earth can raise her but your supporting hand!’’ — I stopped.

-The tears started in his fine eyes, his bosom heaved the sigh of anguish, and his generous heart dictated the following reply Yes, sweet pleader! you shall be happy, if it is in Milbank’s power to render you so! — The sacrifice I am about to make shall convince you that I have a soul too great to prize my own felicity above thine!— Lady Milner lives, if this hand can be the happy means of raising her from the bed of death.
-My friendship she shall ever have and the knowledge of her worth, with the refelction of her being the
+The tears started in his fine eyes, his bosom heaved the sigh of anguish, and his generous heart dictated the following reply

+Yes, sweet pleader! you shall be happy, if it is in Milbank’s power to render you so! — The sacrifice I am about to make shall convince you that I have a soul too great to prize my own felicity above thine!— Lady Milner lives, if this hand can be the happy means of raising her from the bed of death.
+My friendship she shall ever have and the knowledge of her worth, with the refelction of her being
 [ 118 ]
 the mother of Horatia, will ever make her experience from me, when united to her, the most tender regard.”
 I thanked him with the tears of gratitude, and flew to Lady Milner’s apartment.
 I found her again restored to reason, and ventured to ask if she thought she could support an interview with Milbank.
 She assured me that nothing would prove a greater restorative.
 I told her he was in the house, and left her to conduct him to the melancholy seen.
 He advanced towards the bed with slow and pensive steps.
-Lady Milner received him without the least emotion, as the effect of her disorder blunted the edge of her
+Lady Milner received him without the least emotion, as the effect of her disorder blunted the edge of
 [ 119 ]
 her feelings.
 She beckoned to me to withdraw, and I left the room immediately.
 When I was alone, I reflected on what had passed, and rejoiced that, in the conflict between love and duty, the latter had borne away the prize.
 “It is over now, ” said I to myself, long, long may Lady Milner live to enjoy the happiness that awaits her!
 Milbank, I resign thee! though thou art now dearer to me than ever!
 Thy friendship, I hope, I ever shall possess, and that is all that I aspire to!”
-While I was indulging these ideas, the servant acquainted me that Lady Milner wished to see me, I flew to attend her,
+While I was indulging these ideas, the servant acquainted me that Lady Milner wished to see me, I flew to attend
 [ 120 ]
 Her and was astonished, upon entering the room, to observe the serene joy that was painted on her countenance.
 I embraced her with tears of filial affection, which she returned with a maternal warmth that charmed me, and, taking my hand, she put it into Milbank’s, saying, “May I live to see the happy day that will unite you, that you may not want a mother’s blessing! — Horatia! there is nothing wanting to complete my felicity but your consent to become the wife of this deserving man. — Be not surprised, my child (for I looked, as you may very well believe, exceedingly so) I am not ashamed to own that I once loved
 [ 121 ]
 him to a degree of enthusiasm but the state to which I have been reduced has made me see things in their proper medium, and there is nothing I so ardently wish for, and which will contribute more to my recovery than to behold you married to him.
 I now regard him only with cool friendship, and (if I live) shall never feel other sentiments in his favour.
 Consent, therefore, and bless your mother, to bless a man that adores you.”
 Milbank pressed my hand to his lips, and entreated me to reward his constant love.
-I replied, that it had ever been the business of my life to contribute
+I replied, that it had ever been the business of my life to
 [ 122 ]
 contribute as much as lay in my power to the happiness of my mother, but that, in this instance, I feared, she studied my interest more than her own, as I would be candid enough to acknowledge that my heart had long felt a preference for him.
 She clasped me to her bosom, exclaimed.
 Generous girl! and fainted away through excess of fatigue.
-When she was restored, nothing would satisfy her but our being immediately united; and next morning, the impatient Milbank sent for an especial licence, &c.— The messenger is not yet returned from town, but he is expected this evening.— Lady Milner, since Milbank's arrival,
+When she was restored, nothing would satisfy her but our being immediately united; and next morning, the impatient Milbank sent for an especial licence, &c.— The messenger is not yet returned from town, but he is expected this evening.— Lady Milner, since Milbank's
 [ 123 ]
 arrival, has gained strength every day.
 She sat up yesterday for the first time, and slept sound all last night.
 Dr. L -- has recommended the German spa, and thinks that she will be able to undertake the voyage in a few weeks.
 My Harriot will, I am sure, sincerely participate with me the reverse of fortune that has taken place in my favour.
 Oh! may I ever retain the' most grateful sense of it, and make it the business of my life to merit a continuance of the gifts of Providence.
-The messenger is returned with the licence, and a letter of approbation from Lord Rivers. tomorrow I bestow
+The messenger is returned with the licence, and a letter of approbation from Lord Rivers. tomorrow I [ 124 ] bestow my hand on the man of my heart. — Ah!
+Harriot! pray for

-[ 124 ]
-bestow my hand on the man of my heart. — Ah!
-Harriot! pray for The grateful
+The grateful

 Horatia Milner.

 P. S. Dr. L  — is to act as father.  — I wish I could see you before we embark.

-LETTER XXXV
-Lady Fitzherbert to Lady Milbank
+## LETTER XXXV Lady Fitzherbert to Lady Milbank

 Cavendish Square.

-MY beloved Horatia will receive but a short letter of congratulation from her friend, whose joy was unbounded when she received your last, which fortunately came to hand the same time as the former, having passed
+MY beloved Horatia will receive but a short letter of congratulation from her friend, whose joy was unbounded when she received your last, which fortunately came to hand the same time as the former, having
 [ 125 ]
 a delightful fortnight at Lady Maitland’s villa, near Windsor, in the society of dear friends.
 Receive the effusions of a heart elated at the pleasing turn in your affairs; and do not refuse, I beseech you, to retard your embarkation a few days, as my dear man (who indulges me in every wish I can form) has consented to our spending the summer with you at spa, if you will admit us of your party.
 How do I enjoy the idea of embracing my friend; and as I doubt not but she will receive as much pleasure from it as I do, I will no longer defer sending her the pleasing news.
-Joy, joy to you, my friend, and joy to your good man,
+Joy, joy to you, my friend, and joy to your good
 [ 126 ]
 man, to whom I ardently wish to be introduced, as does my dear lord and master.

 Your affectionate

 Harriot Fitzherbert.

-LETTER XXXVI Lady Nassau to Lady Maitland.
+## LETTER XXXVI Lady Nassau to Lady Maitland.

 Berkeley Square.

 HOW will the feeling heart of Lady Maitland bleed at the story I am about to communicate— Yes!
 I am convinced she will pity the wretched Lady Nassau, though, perhaps, she despises her for her imprudent conduct.
-How can I relate the shocking event yet I find it neces- sary
+How can I relate the shocking event yet I find it necessary

-[ 127 ]
-sary to unburden myself, as I know not one who has so sympathising a heart as your ladyship, and our former intimacy (I dare not say friendship) encourages me to hope you will at least afford me one consolatory line to sooth my afflicted heart.
+[ 127 ] to unburden myself, as I know not one who has so sympathising a heart as your ladyship, and our former intimacy (I dare not say friendship) encourages me to hope you will at least afford me one consolatory line to sooth my afflicted heart.
 I shall, perhaps, find it a difficult matter to persuade you.
 Lord Nassau is a wretch!
 He is not so mild and gentle as he appeared before our union.— Believe me, he very soon threw off the disguise after that fatal period, and gave me to understand he was a wolf in sheep’s clothing.
 I look upon my present misery as the just punishment of my indiscretion.
-Why did I not, attend
-[ 128 ]
-attend to the wise counsels of Lady Spencer, and the sweet persuasive remonstrances of my dear Lady Maitland!
+Why did I not, [ 128 ] attend to the wise counsels of Lady Spencer, and the sweet persuasive remonstrances of my dear Lady Maitland!
 Alas! to my sorrow, neither had any effect upon me, as I thought myself the best judge of what was, and what was not, right.
 I was pleased with my having made a conquest of Lord Nassau, and gloried in the triumph of bestowing on him my hand, and dooming him to be my slave, who led away so many captive beauties in his train. — Fatal idea! which is the source of all my misfortunes!
-Your ladyship must recollect that we staid in town but a fortnight after our marriage, and then set off for
+Your ladyship must recollect that we staid in town but a fortnight after our marriage, and then set off
 [ 129 ]
 for his summer residence, which is in the north.
 It is a gloomy, old-fashioned mansion, surrounded with high walls and thick trees, which gives it so dismal an appearance, that I was quite in the horrors when we entered the dark receptacle, which seemed to be calculated to inspire melancholy.
 However, I thought it most prudent not to appear dissatisfied, and consoled myself by reflecting, that in the company and endearments of my lord, and the society of a few agreeable neighbours, I might pass the summer months there very happy.
-But, alas! how miserably was I mistaken; for, tired of the restraint he had so long put
+But, alas! how miserably was I mistaken; for, tired of the restraint he had so long
 [ 130 ]
 put upon himself, he very soon showed himself in his true colours, and treated me with a degree of indifference that bordered on ill manners.
 He maintained a constant reserve, and scarcely ever spoke to me.
 Long did I lament his altered conduct in silence, and never even hinted my chagrin to him until one evening that he was uncommonly dull.
 Thinking to divert his melancholy, I went to my harpsichord and played those pieces of music that I knew he most admired, imagining it might restore him to good-humour.
-Instead of which, his brutality permitted him to address me in the following terms: “ Do, I beg of you, Lady

-[ 131 ]
+Instead of which, his brutality permitted him to address me in the following terms: “ Do, I beg of you, [ 131 ]
 Lady Nassau, cease that strumming! — Am I ever to be disturbed by your noise!— I wish, when you are in these ridiculous humours, you would confine yourself to your apartment, and not break in upon my retirement. — I’ll give orders for your instrument to be carried there, and likewise your parrot and monkey, that you may, when you are hoarse with singing, amuse yourself with them, as they will be better pleased with your nonsense than I can possibly be.”
-This speech, which was delivered with a sneering accent, absolutely petrified me with horror, and my proud spirit (unaccustomed to brook such insults) dictated
+This speech, which was delivered with a sneering accent, absolutely petrified me with horror, and my proud spirit (unaccustomed to brook such insults)
 [ 132 ]
 dictated the following reply: “Your lordship is exceedingly flattering!-- However, as I am sensible that we are not to credit one half of what your sex say, I cannot possibly swallow the compliments you lavish on me. — I was playing to divert myself, as I had not the vanity to suppose that your lordship paid any attention to my proceedings; but as I am fond of music, with your permission, I shall conclude this piece, which is very justly admired by everybody.”
-With fury in his countenance he came up to me, and snatching the book from the stand, threw it to the other side of the room, then locked the harpsichord, and
+With fury in his countenance he came up to me, and snatching the book from the stand, threw it to the other side of the room, then locked the harpsichord, [ 133 ] and told me to touch it at my peril.

-[ 133 ]
-and told me to touch it at my peril.
 I was vexed — the tears started in my eyes, and I said, your lordship may one time or other repent this treatment.
 “No threatening, madam, if you please, but reflect you are now my wife, not my mistress!”
 This was too much — I left the room with precipitation, and flew to my apartment.
 I rang for my woman to attend me, who informed me that my lord was writing, and had given orders for a few things to be put up, having told his servant he intended to spend a few days out.
-This intelligence alarmed me, I sent to him to know if I could speak with him before he went;
+This intelligence alarmed me, I sent to him to know if I could speak with him before he
 [ 134 ]
 went; but he bid the servant inform me that he was busy, and had rather dispense with my company.
 Four days passed without my hearing from him, and the fifth brought me two letters by the post, both which I shall enclose for your perusal.
-I immediately resolved upon quitting a house whose owner was now become hateful to me, and ordered my own woman (whom I knew I could trust) to hire a chaise-and-six, to be at the door by four o’clock in the morning: and I arrived in town, attended only by my maid, last night.--I left a few lines upon Lord Nassau’s dressing; table, informing him of the reason of my
+I immediately resolved upon quitting a house whose owner was now become hateful to me, and ordered my own woman (whom I knew I could trust) to hire a chaise-and-six, to be at the door by four o’clock in the morning: and I arrived in town, attended only by my maid, last night.--I left a few lines upon Lord Nassau’s dressing; table, informing him of the reason of [ 135 ] my departure. — The worthy Lord and Lady Spencer received me with open arms, and have promised to shield me from any further insults from that horrid man.

-[ 135 ]
-my departure. — The worthy Lord and Lady Spencer received me with open arms, and have promised to shield me from any further insults from that horrid man.
 How thankful ought I to be that I have escaped the share he had laid for my virtue!
 He had frequently mentioned that he expected some friends, and desired I would receive them as such.
 Base man! — I wish I knew who to thank for my happy deliverance.
-Be so good as to present my best compliments to Fitzherbert, and excuse  the liberty I have taken in troubling you with my affairs— but the knowledge I have of your heart assures
+Be so good as to present my best compliments to Fitzherbert, and excuse  the liberty I have taken in troubling you with my affairs— but the knowledge I have of your heart
 [ 136 ]
 assures me that you will — and that I may subscribe myself.

 Your affectionate

 Nassau.

-Letters sent by post to Lady Nassau, and inclosed by her to Lady Maitland, letter I.
+## Letters sent by post to Lady Nassau, and inclosed by her to Lady Maitland,
-To Lady Nassau.
+### Letter I. To Lady Nassau.

-London,.
+London,

-A sincere wellwisher of Lady Nassau’s takes the liberty of sending her the enclosed.— He truly commiserates her unfortunate alliance with that vile man Lord N -- , and thinks the emergency of the cause will prove a sufficient excuse for his abruptness in
+A sincere wellwisher of Lady Nassau’s takes the liberty of sending her the enclosed.— He truly commiserates her unfortunate alliance with that vile man Lord N -- , and thinks the emergency of the cause will prove a sufficient excuse for his abruptness [ 137 ] in opening her eyes to the share that is laid for her.

-[ 137 ]
-in opening her eyes to the share that is laid for her.
 He can take upon him to say (that if flight is necessary) Lady N -- will find a safe asylum in the house of Lord and Lady Spencer, who are still in town, and who will receive her with unabated affection. — He begs leave to subscribe himself Her most obedient
 Humble servant,

-LETTER II
+### LETTER II.
 Lord Nassau to Sir Benj.
 Cotterill,

 Berwick upon Tweed.

 CONFOUNDEDLY out of humour, Ben!
 I take up my pen to make thee my complaints.
-A fine job

-[ 138 ]
-job have I made of it!
+A fine [ 138 ] job have I made of it!
 I every moment execrate myself for not having followed thy advice, then I should not have been encumbered with that plague, a wife! — A wife! — I absolutely shudder while my pen traces the odious word!
 Had it not been for her sixty thousand pounds, her sweet ladyship had certainly died a maid for me; but, Ben, I found the greatest part of that a very convenient sum to clear some debts of Honour that I had contracted at Stapleton’s and other fashionable places of resort;— and you know, in this life, we must compound to take the bitter with the sweet.
-But, alas! the latter (in this instance) greatly overbalances
+But, alas! the latter (in this instance) greatly
 [ 139 ]
 overbalances the former, and I know not what I would not give to be unmarried again.
 Canst thou not, Ben, help me to some expedient whereby I may dissolve the Gordian knot, which, to tell you the truth, does not sit at all easy on thy poor friend’s shoulders, and who, I believe, makes the Devil of a husband.
 Do, set thy head to work to contrive some machination that may release both her and me, for I believe she hates me heartily.
-Come down, Cotteril, and enliven this dreary place with thy presence; and if thou canst prevail upon two or three of the junto to accompany thee to visit a Benedict, I shall be glad to see
+Come down, Cotteril, and enliven this dreary place with thy presence; and if thou canst prevail upon two or three of the junto to accompany thee to visit a Benedict, I shall be glad to
 [ 140 ]
 see them.
 Tell them I do not love my deary well enough to be jealous, that she is very handsome, and infinitely at their service.
 At all events, I do insist upon seeing thee, and shall, if thou dost not immediately obey my summons, scratch thee off the list of my friends.
 In the mean time, I must subscribe myself

 Your sincere.

 But wretched friend,

 F. Nassau.

 [ 141 ]
-LETTER XXXVII
+## LETTER XXXVII.
 Miss Finch to Lady Maitland.

 Bath.

 CAN I hesitate one moment to obey my lovely Amelia’s commands?
 Write soon were the last words at parting that stowed from her persuasive tongue.
 I gladly obey its mandates, as I am of too selfish a nature to relinquish any part of the small portion of happiness that is allotted to us mortals, and hope I need not add, that the friendship of Amelia constitutes the greatest part of mine.
-I had the pleasure to find my dear Sir William and Lady Finch much better on
+I had the pleasure to find my dear Sir William and Lady Finch much better
 [ 142 ]
 on my return to Bath, where I arrived safe, without meeting with anything new or interesting.
 My amiable Baronet attended me on horseback.
 We were both at first rather in the pense-roso style, as it was natural we should, after parting with so many good friends.
 But when I reflected that I was hastening to meet the embraces of two fond parents, the thought revived  me, and gave me fresh animation.
 The divine Cockburn very soon suited himself to my humour, and the remainder of our journey was pleasant and agreeable.
-I did not leave the Fitzherberts until the day before they set off for Dover, where they went to meet
+I did not leave the Fitzherberts until the day before they set off for Dover, where they went to
 [ 143 ]
 meet Harriot’s friend, who is now married to the only man she ever loved.
 They intend spending the summer at Spa with them, to which place they are going for the recovery of Lady Milner’s health.
 Lady Fitzherbert desired I would inform you of it, as she had not time to write before she went.
 I have likewise a message from her to deliver to your caro sponso, which I must do through your means.
-You must therefore inform him that Harriot intends to recommend him, wherever she goes, as a person who may be applied to in all cases of distress, and means to have handbills printed, setting forth, “That all dam- sels,

-[ 144 ]
-sels, who wish to take a peep into the book of fate, may apply to the Right Hon.
+You must therefore inform him that Harriot intends to recommend him, wherever she goes, as a person who may be applied to in all cases of distress, and means to have handbills printed, setting forth, “That all damsels, [ 144 ] who wish to take a peep into the book of fate, may apply to the Right Hon.
 Lord Maitland, who possesses the art of divination in the most eminent degree, as his prophecies never fail.”
 In short, she intends to sound his praise through the trumpet of fame, for having so accurately foretold the events that were to befall her.
 Need I after this add, that the ring taken from her finger at a ball at General Slater’s has been restored to her by her amiable Fitzherbert.
 Has my dear Amelia thrown aside her London airs yet, and assumed the habit of an Arcadian shepherdess?
-I think the dress would mightily be- come
+I think the dress would mightily become
 [ 145 ]
-come her, and that she would handle the crook with a peculiar grace.
+her, and that she would handle the crook with a peculiar grace.
 I think I see the amiable Maitland reclined by your side on a bank of violets gazing on your charms with rapture, and adding to the melodious accents of your voice the soft strains of a well played flute.
 Have I not drawn a pretty picture of rural felicity?
-I am sure I sincerely sigh for the pastoral pleasures, and hope the day is not far distant that will transplant me in the happy spot of my nativity, as we think of leaving this horrid place very soon. apropos— Cockburn has purchased your brother’s estate. — what a sly fel- low,
+I am sure I sincerely sigh for the pastoral pleasures, and hope the day is not far distant that will transplant me in the happy spot of my nativity, as we think of leaving this horrid place very soon.

-[ 146 ]
-low, not to acquaint us of it before.
+apropos— Cockburn has purchased your brother’s estate. — what a sly fellow, [ 146 ] not to acquaint us of it before.
 I hear that he has caused great alterations to be made there.
 I must leave my dear Lady Maitland for the present, as lady Finch sends to desire my attendance.

 Six o’clock. — Well, Amelia, I am returned to you, after having had a conversation of an hour and an half long with Sir William, Lady Finch, and Cockburn; the result of which is, that we leave this place in less than a week, and that I am this day fortnight to give my hand and heart to one who, I am sure, is deserving of it.
-Let me that day receive a letter from my Amelia, or I shall think my feli- city
+Let me that day receive a letter from my Amelia, or I shall think my feli-
 [ 147 ]
 city incomplete.
 Remember me to the amiable Maitland.
 You and his lordship must excuse my using his name so freely; but friendship will sometimes exceed its bounds and take liberty, so believe me to be

 Sincerely your’s,

 Charlotte Finch,

-LETTER XXXVIII
+## LETTER XXXVIII.
 Lady Maitland to her Friend.

 Havering Bower, Norfolk,

 ACCORDING to my calculation, my beloved Charlotte will receive this on the happy day that gives her to one of the worthiest of his sex.
-Propitious may it be,  and may she henceforward
+Propitious may it be,  and may she
 [ 148 ]
 henceforward look back to it as the date of her felicity.
 May peace and pleasure wait upon her steps, and every revolving year be happier than the last.
 Maitland is everything that my fondest wish would have him — tender, generous, and sincere. — There is not a manly virtue but what inhabits his breast; and I doubt not but my happiness will be lasting, as it has religion for its basis; for it is no small comfort to me that my lord has morals, and does not affect to despise the first duty of a Christian.
 Poor Lady Nassau is with me.
 You must certainly have heard of her distressed story, although you omit mentioning it.
-I have
+I
 [ 149 ]
 have engaged her to pass the summer with me, and shall endeavour to dispel the gloom that has taken possession of her mind.
 She has by no means a bad heart, and her dear bought experience will, I doubt not, convince her how fatal it is to a young woman’s reputation to lead the dissipated life she has hitherto done.
 Her present sufferings are the almost inevitable consequences of that fatal turn in her disposition.
-How fortunate ought she to esteem herself that Lord Spencer had so large a settlement made upon her, as she would otherwise have been reduced to penury and want; for that wretched Lord Nassau, who always passed
+How fortunate ought she to esteem herself that Lord Spencer had so large a settlement made upon her, as she would otherwise have been reduced to penury and want; for that wretched Lord Nassau, who always
 [ 150 ]
 passed for a man of fortune, had not a farthing of his own, and has already run through all her large inheritance that was in his power.
 May he be made sensible of the folly of his ways, and repent before it is too late.
 He does not know where Lady Nassau is, nor shall he,  if I can avoid it.
 How fortunate it was that the horrid letter fell into my brother’s hands.
 I do not mean to tell her to whom she is indebted for her happy escape, as it might give her the idea of an obligation, and touch her too keen sensibility.
 It is no small addition to my happiness that he is united to so worthy a woman.
-Last thursday gave
+Last thursday
 [ 151 ]
 gave him to the object of his desires.
 May every blessing crown their happy nuptials, and may they long enjoy the pleasures arising, from so desirable an alliance.
 We expect to see them shortly, as they have promised to pass part of the summer with us.
 My dear Lord and Lady Spencer are here, and I hope to detain them until we return to town.
 I wish we could flatter ourselves to be favoured with a visit from you and Sir George; but, alas! that, I know, is impossible.
-I therefore rest satisfied in the assurance of your friendship, by letter, until the winter recalls us to the gay metropolis, where I hope we shall all meet in
+I therefore rest satisfied in the assurance of your friendship, by letter, until the winter recalls us to the gay metropolis, where I hope we shall all meet
 [ 152 ]
 in perfect health.
-Accept the kind congratulations of all under this roof, and believe me to be, at all times, and in all places, Your sincere and affectionate
+Accept the kind congratulations of all under this roof, and believe me to be, at all times, and in all places,

+Your sincere and affectionate

 Amelia Maitland

 FINIS.